 We pride ourselves on our transparency and accountability, and are pleased to provide our stakeholders with more information about how we manage the most relevant sustainability issues for our business.

-Our approach towards ESG is embedded in all aspects of our investment process from due diligence, throughout our partnership and the subsequent value creation, and ultimately, our exit from the investment with a focus on ensuring a sustainable long-term ownership structure into the future.
+Our approach towards ESG is embedded in all aspects of our acquisition process from due diligence, throughout our partnership and the subsequent value creation, and should we ultimately divest of a business, we focus on ensuring a sustainable long-term ownership structure into the future.

 We review the sustainability practices of a potential acquisition as part of our due diligence process, on a case-by-case basis.
 Our review includes (but is not limited to) the following factors: